raytopianprojects/DECADE--/SPEC.md

 - polish notation is used
 - everything is done as a function call.
 Making a variable, getting a list field etc.
 - Comments are { text enclosed in curly brackets } and are multiline
+- Entry point is a function with name `CREATEGAME`, params undecided

 - [DECADE \`name\` type value] is variable
 - [JAM name [ params ] [ body ] type] is function